wazuh/wazuh-documentation/source/deploying-with-ansible/setup-remote-systems.rst

 Remote Hosts Connection
 ============================

 Ansible was born with the idea to be an agentless automation platform.
 Ansible relies on SSH the connection to remote hosts, meaning that, you can connect to remote hosts as SSH does.
-To follow, we briefly explain two (2) of this methods.
+We briefly explain two (2) of this methods below.

 .. note:: We recommend the use of `Using passwords`_ method, this avoid you share your public SSH Key among several hosts.

 Using passwords
 -------------------

 Ansible does most of the work via SSH, SSH share their authentication mechanisms with Ansible, so, in order to establish a connection with remote hosts, a user/password must be supplied.
-To follow there is a description of some useful options to use for SSH authentication:
+The following is a description of some useful options to use for SSH authentication:

 .. code-block:: none
   :class: output